kujukuju/DiscordToTwitter/README.md

 ---

+Update indiedevhourreposts.txt to be however many reposts you want during that time.
+Optionally 0.

+Update screenshotsaturdayreposts.txt to be however many reposts you want during that time.
+Optionally 0.

+---

 If you put hashtags at the end of your message it will override the defaults.

 If you don't want hashtags just put `$` at the end of your message it will remove all hashtags.